State

 Only state stored on the this._state

 property will be persisted.
-Properties of the Counter
+All other properties of the Counter

-Rivet automatically handles persisting state transparently to recover from a crash or upgrade.
+Rivet automatically handles persisting state transparently.
 This happens at the end of every remote procedure call if the state has changed.

 In the rare occasion you need to force a state change mid-RPC, you can use _saveState

 .
-This should only be used if your remote procedure call makes an important state change that needs to be persisted before the RPC exits in case of a crash.
+This should only be used if your remote procedure call makes an important state change that needs to be persisted before the RPC exits.

 Only JSON-serializable types can be stored in state.
 State is persisted under the hood in a compact, binary format.
 This is because JavaScript classes cannot be serialized & deserialized.